Royal Gurkha Rifles

-The Royal Gurkha Rifles (RGR) is a rifle regiment of the British Army, forming part of the Brigade of Gurkhas.
+The Royal Gurkha Rifles (RGR) is a rifle regiment of the British Army established in 1994, as an amalgamation of older Gurkha Rifle regiments.
+It forms part of the Brigade of Gurkhas.
 Unlike other regiments in the British Army, RGR soldiers are recruited from Nepal, which is neither a dependent territory of the United Kingdom nor a member of the Commonwealth.

 History

 The regiment was formed as the sole Gurkha infantry regiment of the British Army following the consolidation of the four separate Gurkha regiments in 1994: